 A few years ago I went on holiday to Seattle in the US, and I needed to make a phone call.
 The public phone box only took 25c coins, called ‘quarters’, so I went into a shop to get some change.

 I said to the cashier:

 “Could you change this dollar bill for four quarters, please?”

 I repeated my question several times, and she kept saying:

 “I’m sorry, what?”

 Finally, I realized that she couldn’t understand the way I was saying ‘quarter’, with my British English accent.
 The American English pronunciation of this word is very different.
-To hear the differences between the UK and US pronunciations, go to the online Cambridge dictionary entry for ‘quarter’: click on the speaker icons under the word to hear the different pronunciations.

 I had to put on my best American accent to make myself understood.
 The problem was that I expect the word ‘quarter’ to sound a particular way, and the American cashier expected it sound another way.

 Have you had this problem in English?
 Do you expect a word to sound a particular way, but discover that its pronunciation is very different?